PerlFFI/FFI-Platypus/README.md

 Even so this enables you to call Java from Perl and potentially other Java based languages such as Scala, Groovy or JRuby.

+# FAQ

+## I get seg faults on some platforms but not others with a library using pthreads.

+On some platforms, Perl isn't linked with `libpthreads` if Perl threads are not enabled.
+On some platforms this doesn't seem to matter, `libpthreads` can be loaded at runtime without much ill-effect.
+(Linux from my experience doesn't seem to mind one way or the other).
+Some platforms are not happy about this, and about the only thing that you can do about it is to build Perl such that it links with `libpthreads` even if it isn't a threaded Perl.

 # CAVEATS

 Platypus and Native Interfaces like libffi rely on the availability of